hansemannn/iOS-NFC-Example/README.md

 4. `payload`: The actual payload of the record.
 Accessing it depends on the specified `typeNameFormat` as described above.

 ## Getting Started
 First, import the `CoreNFC` framework.
-Note: Xcode 9 B1 will throw an error if you select a Simulator instead of a device.
-Apple will probably guard that in later Beta versions and provide a `isSupported` method.
 ```swift
 import CoreNFC
 ```